-Health insurance might not cover surgical procedures considered cosmetic for the general population, even though these procedures might be essential to alleviating your gender dysphoria.
+Health insurance might not cover surgical procedures considered cosmetic for the general population, even though these procedures are medically necessary to alleviate your gender dysphoria.

-You might also consider talking to others who've had top surgery before taking this step.
-They can help you shape your expectations of what can be achieved and what personal and social problems you might experience during treatment.
+You might also consider talking to other transgender women and nonbinary people who've had top surgery before taking this step.
+They can help you shape your expectations of what can be achieved.

 What you can expect

-Top surgery for transgender women is typically done as an outpatient procedure.
+Top surgery for transgender women and nonbinary people is typically done as an outpatient procedure.
 You'll be given general anesthesia.

 During the procedure

-During top surgery your surgeon can make incisions around the areola, near the armpit or at the level of the inframammary fold.
+During top surgery, the surgeon may make incisions around the areola, near the armpit or at the level of the inframammary fold.
 Silicone or saline implants will be placed through the incision under breast tissue.

-You'll have saline or silicone implants placed, based on your preference.
-When the implant is in place, the surgeon will close the incision — typically with stitches (sutures) — and bandage it with skin adhesive and surgical tape.
+When the implant is in place, the surgeon will close the incision — typically with stitches — and bandage it with skin adhesive and surgical tape.

 After the procedure